 Juvenile crime is simply any kind of crime that is committed by a juvenile.
 We represent parents and children in juvenile court for many of the more serious juvenile crimes, including:

-- Underage drinking and DWI/DUI: Alcohol-related crimes are very common for older high school students as well as college students.
+Underage Drinking and DWI/DUI: Alcohol-related crimes are very common for older high school students as well as college students.

-- Drug crimes: Possession and distribution are popular juvenile drug crimes.
+Drug Crimes: Possession and distribution are popular juvenile drug crimes.

-- Sex crimes: We handle cases involving “sexting” (sending sexual pictures via cell phone text messages) as well as sexual assault crimes committed by minors.
+Sex Crimes: We handle cases involving “sexting” (sending sexual pictures via cell phone text messages) as well as sexual assault crimes committed by minors.

-- Internet crimes: Most kids are more computer savvy than their parents, and sometimes this leads to criminal activity through the computer, including fraud, identity theft, computer sex crimes and even threats and intimidation through the Internet.
+Internet Crimes: Most kids are more computer savvy than their parents, and sometimes this leads to criminal activity through the computer, including fraud, identity theft, computer sex crimes and even threats and intimidation through the Internet.

-- Violent crimes: We represent families of children accused of assault, homicide, and violent theft crimes.
+Violent Crimes: We represent families of children accused of assault, homicide, and violent theft crimes.

-Avoiding Juvenile Detention ad Extended Juvenile Jurisdiction
+Avoiding Juvenile Detention and Extended Juvenile Jurisdiction

 Common penalties for serious crimes committed by minors in Minnesota are out-of-home placement in a juvenile detention center and Extended Juvenile Jurisdiction (EJJ), which extends the court’s jurisdiction past the child’s 18th birthday.
 We have the experience and skill to work with the prosecutor and the juvenile court system to help you avoid juvenile detention and EJJ, so your child can stay home with the family where he or she belongs.

-Avoiding a Felony record
+Avoiding a Felony Record